 Part II of the examination should take place once the student has identified a thesis research laboratory (usually by the end of the second year of full time study).
 For the oral examination, the student shall prepare a written research proposal with a title, significance of the work, and plan for accomplishing the research proposed.
-The student, with the help of his/her thesis advisor will be asked to put together an examination committee consisting of: Chair (advisor) and three faculty members from within the program.
+Members of the oral preliminary exam committee may or may not serve on the student¹s thesis committee.
+However if choosing a committee that will also serve as the thesis committee, the regulations of the Rutgers Graduate School state that at least one of the faculty must not be a member of the Cell & Developmental Biology Graduate program.
+The external committee member may be a member of another program in the Graduate Programs in Molecular Biosciences or from outside of RU or RWJMS.
 The committee chairperson is to submit a written report to the program director of the result of this examination (pass/fail).

 Requirements for admission to Ph.D.
 Candidacy are: (i) completion of the core curriculum, (ii) a cumulative GPA of 3.0 or above, and (iii) satisfactory completion of Parts I and II of the qualifying examination.
 Following admission to candidacy the student is expected to keep his/her thesis advisory committee members informed of research progress in annual committee meetings.